christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 # Pragmatics

 Pragmatics, a key concept in semantics, focuses on how context influences the interpretation of meaning in language.
 This includes factors like speaker intent, conversational implicature, and situational context.
-To predict the final word in the example sentence sequence, a model must understand not just the literal meaning of the words but also John's mental state, his expectations, and the context in which he is making the statement.
+To predict the final word in the example passage sequence, a model must understand not just the literal meaning of the words but also John's mental state, his expectations, and the context in which he is making the statement.

 To obtain contextual understanding, we need to know the situational context—